baseboxorg/jeffskinnerbox.github.io/content/ideas/creating-an-ad-hoc-network-for-your-raspberry-pi.md

 1.  **Repeater / WDS** - wireless interconnection to other access points to form a single managed network
 1.  **Monitor** - passively read packets, no packets are transmitted

-You may hear about Infrastructure Mode.
+You may also hear about Infrastructure Mode.
 Strictly speaking, Infrastructure Mode is not a device mode but a concept.

 We are **_not_** interested in creating a wireless access point out of one device so the other devices can home on it.
-While [this could be done][57], and it may adress some use cases, it requires [special software (`hostapd`)][58], we are assuming a pure peer-to-peer arangement.
+While [this could be done][57], and it may adress some use cases, it requires [special software (`hostapd`)][58], we are establishing a pure peer-to-peer arangement.

 We are specifically interested in ad-hoc mode.
 On wireless computer networks, ad-hoc mode is a method for